 Bloomberg news Chinese staff member detained in Beijing

-BEIJING, Dec 11 (Reuters) - Chinese authorities have detained a local staff member who works for the Bloomberg news bureau in Beijing on suspicion of endangering national security, Bloomberg reported on Friday.
+BEIJING, Dec 11 (Reuters) - Chinese authorities have detained a Chinese national working for the Bloomberg news bureau in Beijing on suspicion of endangering national security, the news agency and China's foreign ministry said on Friday.

-According to the report, Haze Fan was seen being escorted from her apartment building by plain clothes security officials on Monday.
+According to a Bloomberg report, Haze Fan was seen being escorted from her apartment building by plain clothes security officials on Monday, shortly after she had been in contact with one of her editors.

-"Chinese citizen Ms. Fan has been detained by the Beijing National Security Bureau according to relevant Chinese law on suspicion of engaging in criminal activities that jeopardize national security.
-The case is currently under investigation.
-Ms. Fan’s legitimate rights have been fully ensured and her family has been notified," Bloomberg quoted Chinese authorities as saying in its report.
+"Chinese citizen Ms. Fan has been detained by the Beijing National Security Bureau according to relevant Chinese law on suspicion of engaging in criminal activities that jeopardize national security," the Chinese foreign ministry said in response to a Reuters query.

+"The case is currently under investigation.
+Ms. Fan's legitimate rights have been fully ensured and her family has been notified," the ministry said.

+The Beijing National Security Bureau could not immediately be reached for comment.

 "We are very concerned for her, and have been actively speaking to Chinese authorities to better understand the situation.
 We are continuing to do everything we can to support her while we seek more information," a spokeswoman for New York-based Bloomberg said in an emailed statement to Reuters.